armory/docs/content/en/docs/combined-matrix.md

 ### Container as a Service Platforms

-These are providers that are manifest based.
-Most of these will apply the manifest and leave the rollout logic to the platform itself.
+These are providers that are manifest based so Spinnaker will apply the manifest and leave the rollout logic to the platform itself.

 | Provider          | Supported Versions | Armory Versions        | Notes |
 |:------------------|:-------------------|:-----------------------|:------|